doimaesalong/mystuffs/nodemcu_api_en.md

 <a id="mqtt_close"></a>
 ## mqtt:close()
 ####Description
-Connects to the broker specified by the given host, port, and secure options
+close connection to the broker.

 ####Syntax
 mqtt:close()